OS 2200

 OS 2200 is the operating system for the Unisys ClearPath Dorado family of mainframe systems.
-The operating system kernel of OS 2200 is a lineal descendant of Exec 8 for the UNIVAC 1108.
+The operating system kernel of OS 2200 is a lineal descendant of Exec 8 for the UNIVAC 1108 and was previously known as OS 1100.

 Documentation and other information on current and past Unisys systems can be found on the Unisys public support website.

 See Unisys 2200 Series system architecture for a description of the machine architecture and its relationship to the OS 2200 operating system.
 Unisys stopped producing ClearPath Dorado hardware in the early 2010s, and the operating system is now run under emulation.

 History

 There were earlier 1100 systems going back to the 1101 in 1951, but the 1108 was the first 1100 Series computer designed for efficient support of multiprogramming and multiprocessing.
 Along with this new hardware came the operating system Exec 8 (Executive System for the 1108).

 The UNIVAC 1108 computer was announced in 1964 and delivered in late 1965.
 The first 1108 computers used Exec I and Exec II, which had been developed for the UNIVAC 1107.
 However, UNIVAC planned to offer symmetric multiprocessor versions of the 1108 with up to 4 processors and the earlier operating systems (really basic monitor programs) weren't designed for that, even though they supported limited multiprogramming.